TheSylex/bevy_gearbox/README.md

 #[derive(Component, Clone, Debug)]
 struct JumpingState;

-// Define the state machine
+// Define the state machine.
+Think of this as defining a set of
+// mutually exclusive components.
+Exclusivity is maintained with
+// observers.
 state_machine!(Player;
     IdleState,     // First state must implement Default RunningState,